sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-background_worker' caption='Simple background worker' %}

 Over time the application gets enhanced with more modules and plugins.
-When now for each of these the same idea was applied then the complete application uses a huge number threads.
+When now for each of these the same idea was applied then the complete application uses a huge number of threads.
 An over subscription of threads is then easily the case.
 That means that more threads are used than CPU cores are available.
 So the kernel of the operating system has to constantly switch the threads between the available cores to prevent starvation of single threads.
 Within such a switch - named context switch - the CPU registers, program counter and stack pointer of the old thread are saved and the ones from the new thread needs to be restored.
 This save and restore takes time that is lost for computational tasks of an application.
 Beside this the translation lookaside buffer (TLB) must be flushed and the page table of the next process is loaded.
 The flushing of the TLB causes that the memory access of the new thread is slower in the beginning.
 This causes an additional slow down.
 So the goal has to be that the number of context switches is as low as possible.